microsoft/TypeScript-Website/packages/documentation/copy/en/declaration-files/Introduction.md

 oneline: "How to write a high-quality TypeScript Declaration (d.ts) file"
 ---

-This guide is designed to teach you how to write a high-quality TypeScript Declaration File.
+The Declaration Files section is designed to teach you how to write a high-quality TypeScript Declaration File.
 We need to assume basic familiarity with the TypeScript language in order to get started.

 If you haven't already, you should read the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html) to familiarize yourself with basic concepts, especially types and modules.